bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods-Chapters.md

 These chapters are exclusive to this wiki, pulled directly from Wikichan or the original threads, and not found on Shii's or ED.

 The original threads all have important posts and recovered replies attached.
 Newly recovered threads have a **NEW!** tag on them.

+## Format

+Each chapter of *Damaged Goods* is divided into two sections; Nurse-kun's recollection of the story, and discussion from the anons, which influence Nurse-kun's actions and reveal more information about the events that transpired.

+Anything with [this tag] is a editor's note or a fixed spelling error.

+We have attempted to stay as close to the original text as possible, abstaining from tampering with or whitewashing the story.
+However, because of 4chan's non-linear thought process, we've rearranged and combined some comments so readers can process certain events one at a time.

 ## [[Chapter One - Byouin Otoko|dg-1]]